 For a long time, nematodes have been underestimated and little was known about the different species present in our soils.
-It is very important to know which nematode species are present in your soil.
-It can allow you to make more informed decisions in terms of which cover crops would be best to try and lower your numbers.
-What further complicates it is the fact that the host status for PPN differs between species and varieties of crops as well as between different species of nematodes.
+It is very important to know which nematode species are present, seeing that it can allow you to make more informed decisions in terms of which cover crops would be best.
 By knowing which nematodes are present in your soil we can establish cover crops that are non- or poor hosts with the aim of lowering numbers over time.
-Some cover crops like white and brown mustard are used for bio fumigation of plant parasitic nematodes.
-The plants produce volatile compounds, of which glucosinolates are the most important.
-However, the success largely relies on the following:
+It is however very complicated seeing that the host status differs between species and varieties of cover crops as well as between different species of nematodes.
+Therefore, a soil analysis is recommended to determine the nematode species present.